 - release of human growth hormone or HGH, which plays an integral role in replenishing the lining of our blood vessels called the endothelium, is reduced during sleep deprivation.

-- sleep loss causes inflammation within the body, which is a key mechanism in the development of cardiovascular disease.
-Certain inflammatory biomarkers used to measure this inflammation include TNF-α or tumor necrosis factor alpha, Interleukin 1, 6 and 17, along with CRP or C-reactive protein.
+- sleep loss causes inflammation within the body, which is a key mechanism in the development of cardiovascular conditions such as in the formation of blood clots due to the build up of plaque inside the arteries – a condition known as atherosclerosis.
+Certain inflammatory biomarkers used to measure inflammation include TNF-α or tumor necrosis factor alpha, Interleukin 1, 6 and 17, along with CRP or C-reactive protein.

 Because it’s certainly not all doom and gloom.
 It comes down to understanding the risk factors associated with working 24/7, so that you can then make better choices and choose actions that are in the best interest of your health.

-Meaning cardiovascular disease, just like many diseases, are often multi-factorial in that there are usually other contributing factors (in addition to the lack of sleep) such as poor diet, sedentary behaviour, history of smoking etc. that can lead to cardiovascular disease.
+Additionally, cardiovascular disease, just like in many diseases, are often multi-factorial in that there are usually other contributing factors (in addition to the lack of sleep) such as poor diet, sedentary behaviour, history of smoking etc. that can lead to this condition.

 However understanding the connection between lack of sleep and cardiovascular disease is extremely important (particularly for shift workers), because it helps us to appreciate how critically important sleep is, and why we should do what ever we can to protect both our sleep quality (and quantity) whilst working 24/7.